kamperh/weaklysupervised/_posts/2021-08-13-teaching-more-than-nearalnets.md

 what they had to do to get the approach to work.[^2]

-What was most interesting to me was that, if you read between the lines, it is clear that the fancy GAN-based neural network model on its own didn't work out of the box.
+What was most interesting to me was that, if you read between the lines, it is clear that the fancy GAN-based neural network on its own didn't work out of the box.
 The researchers had to incorporate a number of classic machine learning approaches at different points in their system pipeline, and without these steps, the overall system didn't work.

 These classic methods include:

-- $K$-means clustering.
+- *K*-means clustering.
 - Principal components analysis (PCA).
 - Very careful data pre-processing, for instance in how they dealt with silences.
 - A hidden Markov model (HMM) gave best self-training results.